Python-SIP/sip/sphinx/build_system.rst

             the list of extra install targets.
 Each element is a two part list, the first of which is the source and the second is the destination.
 If the source is another list then it is a list of source files and the destination is a directory.
+If the destination is a directory then the source is a command to run.
         :param universal:
             the name of the SDK if universal binaries are to be created under MacOS/X.  If it is ``None`` then the value is taken from the